 in exactly the same way.)

-In MySQL Cluster NDB 7.3, the
+In MySQL Cluster NDB 7.3 and later, the

 WITH_NDB_JAVA option is enabled